Planned Parenthood of Indiana Inc., et al. v. Commissioner of the Indiana State Department of Health

 The other provisions we are challenging would violate health care providers’ First Amendment rights and endanger patients by requiring providers to give misleading information about abortion.
 Doctors would, among other things, have to read a government-mandated script with biased, unscientific assertions about the beginning of life.
 These provisions constitute an outrageous intrusion by elected officials into the private medical conversations between a woman and her doctor.

-In October 2012, a federal appeals court upheld a preliminary injunction of the law.
+In July 2013, a federal court issued a permanent injunction of the law.